nopnop2002/esp-idf-vcp2ble/README.md

 ESP-IDF can communicate with VCP devices using the USB port.
 I based it on [this](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/cdc/cdc_acm_vcp).

+This project supports the following USB-UART converter chips:
+- CH340 and CH341
+- Silicon Labs CP210x
+- FTDI FT231 and FT232

 # BLE host stack
 ESP-IDF can use either the ESP-Bluedroid host stack or the ESP-NimBLE host stack.
 The differences between the two are detailed [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/ble/overview.html).